giantswarm/docs/src/content/basics/giant-swarm-operational-layers/index.md

 The Giant Swarm Control Plane consists mainly of services running inside the Control Plane Kubernetes cluster.

-Control Plane Kubernetes API network access is allowed only thorugh Giant Swarm VPN and customer VPN.
+Control Plane Kubernetes API network access is allowed only through Giant Swarm VPN and customer VPN.

 Giant Swarm SREs and operations personnel have cluster admin access to the Control Plane Kubernetes API through a tunnel, which is again facilitated by SSO with MFA.